LLNL/sundials/doc/shared/sundials/SUNContext.rst

    error occurs inside of SUNDIALS.

    :param sunctx: a valid :c:type:`SUNContext` object.
-   :param err_fn: a callback function of type :c:type:`SUNErrHandlerFn` to be pushed onto the error handler stack
+   :param err_fn: a callback function of type :c:type:`SUNErrHandlerFn` to be pushed onto the error handler stack.
-   :param err_user_data: a pointer that will be passed back to callback function when it is called
+   :param err_user_data: a pointer that will be passed back to the callback function when it is called.

-   :return: :c:type:`SUNErrCode` indicating success or failure
+   :return: :c:type:`SUNErrCode` indicating success or failure.

 .. c:function:: SUNErrCode SUNContext_PopErrHandler(SUNContext sunctx)